 Always remember, the order of packages access is important, packages are matched always top to bottom.

-如果一些包没有在存储里，服务器将试着从npmjs.org中取它。 如果npmjs.org坏了，它会假装没有其他的包存在, 并起到缓存包的作用。 Verdaccio will download only what's needed (requested by clients), and this information will be cached, so if client will ask the same thing second time, it can be served without asking npmjs.org for it.
+If a package doesn't exist in the storage, the server will try to fetch it from npmjs.org.
+If npmjs.org is down, it serves packages from the cache pretending that no other packages exist.
+Verdaccio will download only what's needed (requested by clients), and this information will be cached, so if the client requests the same thing a second time it can be served without asking npmjs.org for it.

 If you successfully request

-firstname.lastname@example.org from this server once, you'll be able to do it again (with all it's dependencies) anytime even if npmjs.org is down.
-But say
+firstname.lastname@example.org from the server once, you'll be able to do it again (with all of it's dependencies) any time, even if npmjs.org is down.
+Though note that

 email@example.com will not be downloaded until it's actually needed by somebody.
-And if npmjs.org is offline, this server would say that only
+And if npmjs.org is offline, the server will say that only

-firstname.lastname@example.org (only what's in the cache) is published, but nothing else.
+firstname.lastname@example.org (what's in the cache) is published, but nothing else.